holohup/trademan-1.0-alpha-public/README.md

 - Better (more intuitive) caching for **/spreads** and **/sellbuy**: use NamedTuples instead of dictionaries.
 - Add _None_ for **/tasks** if no tasks are currently running.
 - Remove ONDELETECASCADE in models if the Tinkoff API doesn't return a FIGI, instead, make it inactive, since Tinkoff's API sometimes glitches.
-- Make a separate healthcheck command, reserve _/test_ for testing as it was planned.
+- Make a separate health check command, and reserve _/test_ for testing as it was planned.